tfriman/jndi-settings/README.md

 These are examples, NOT production ready solutions.
 Exception handling is missing as well as logging.
 There are no tests.
 Naming is horrible.
+Code duplication is intentional, each example should be as simple as possible.
 JNDI namespaces are not used.

 Examples have been tested on OS X (Mountain Lion) using Java 1.6.0_37 and Maven 3.0.4 only.